aglover/up-running-heroku/labs/lab_3/README.md

 ## Introduction

 In Lab #3, you'll get to know the `heroku` command line client a bit better.
-Then we'll see a few nifty addons.
+Then we'll see a few nifty add-ons.

-Addons are 3rd party libraries, utilities, and services that are made available to you via the Heroku platform.
+Add-ons are 3rd party libraries, utilities, and services that are made available to you via the Heroku platform.

 #### Logging